Social Security and Child Support Tribunal

 - An independent appeal tribunal function (constituted as a tribunal non-departmental public body) with responsibility for the judicial functioning of appeal tribunals.
 This function is headed by the Social Entitlement Chamber President.

 - An executive agency with responsibility for the administration of appeals.
 This function is headed by the Chief Executive of HM Courts & Tribunals Service.

 We arrange independent hearings for appeals on decisions made by the Department for Work and Pensions (including Jobcentre Plus, Child Support Agency and Disability and Carers Service), as well as other government departments (HM Revenue and Customs) and local authorities.

 Appeals are determined by independent tribunal panels whose decisions cannot normally be changed other than by way of a further appeal to the Upper Tribunal.

-Appeals are heard at our tribunal venues and are processed at eight operational sites throughout Great Britain.
+Appeals are heard at our tribunal venues and are processed at seven operational sites throughout Great Britain.

 We have a purpose statement that describes what we seek to do: